 as well as its two A5 leaflets for students, Making feedback work for you and Using feedback for exam preparation.
-All are available at Ise. ac.uk/intranet/LSEServices/TLC/ Resources/home.aspx.
-Hard copies can be requested from the Teaching and Learning Centre by emailing tlc@lse.ac.uk
+All are available at Ise. ac.uk/TLC/Resources

 I try to offer helpful feedback in any useful format.
 For this purpose I experimented with the Moodle function to record feedback on essays as an audio file using Wimba Voice.
 It is an easy-to-use piece of technology that allows me to give more nuanced advice, faster.
 At the beginning I felt a bit funny talking to myself as I recorded the comment, but after a while I got used to it and managed to record a lot more than I could have written down in the same time.
 Most of my students really like it.
 I think that is because it is a relatively personal form of giving feedback and you can still reach those students who never come to an office hour with it.